StoutsHonor/splendid-react/README.md

 ## Blockers and Bugs

 - points doesn't update simultaneously when card and noble points are involved on the same turn, currently, a setTimeout function is wrapped on the noble points call to fix this
+- Victory Conditions is currently async after a `checkNoble()` call

 ## Contribution Guidelines and Best Practices: